NVlabs/Deep_Object_Pose/train/README.md

 # Deep Object Pose Estimation (DOPE) - Training

 This repo contains a simplified version of the **training** script for DOPE.
-The original repo for DOPE [can be found here](https://github.com/NVlabs/Deep_Object_Pose).

-In addition, this repo contains scripts for inference, evaluation, and data visualization.
-More instructions can be found in the directories `evaluate` and `inference`.
+Scripts for inference, evaluation, and data visualization can be found in this repo's top-level directories `inference` and `evaluate`.

-You can check out how to train DOPE on a single [GPU and using NVISII](https://github.com/NVlabs/Deep_Object_Pose/issues/155#issuecomment-791148200).
+A user report of training DOPE on a single GPU using NVISII-created synthetic data can [be found here](https://github.com/NVlabs/Deep_Object_Pose/issues/155#issuecomment-791148200).